A Level English Language

 Free

 Have you ever wondered why we use certain words and phrases in our spoken exchanges?
-Using linguistic terminology and concepts, you will develop the ability to see what language choices reveal about a person’s opinion of themselves, their listeners and what their real purposes are in the communication.
+This course will help you see what language choices reveal about a person’s opinion of themselves, their listeners and what their real purposes are.

 A minimum of five GCSEs at grade 4 or above, including a grade 5 or above in English language.